 -g parameter specifies the resource group where to create the user-assigned managed identity, and the

 -n parameter specifies its name.
 Replace the

 <USER ASSIGNED IDENTITY NAME> parameter values with your own values:

-When creating user assigned identities, only alphanumeric characters (0-9, a-z, A-Z) and the hyphen (-) are supported.
-Additionally, the name should be limited to 24 characters in length for the assignment to VM/VMSS to work properly.
+When creating user assigned identities, only alphanumeric characters (0-9, a-z, A-Z), the underscore (_) and the hyphen (-) are supported.
+Additionally, the name should be atleast 3 characters and up to 128 characters in length for the assignment to VM/VMSS to work properly.
 Check back for updates.
 For more information, see FAQs and known issues.

 az identity create -g <RESOURCE GROUP> -n <USER ASSIGNED IDENTITY NAME>